unlockAuthentication

-The Spexi APIs uses API key authentication with Bearer token authorization.
-All API requests require a valid API key to ensure proper access control and usage tracking.
+The Spexi API uses API key authentication.
+All requests require a valid API key included in the request header to ensure proper access control and usage tracking.

 Creating an API Key